 1. Does it fit in here?

 Stop carrying everything but the kitchen sink in your bag.
-These awesome Blue Q coin purses, woven from 95% post-consumer waste and decked out with the most smashing artwork, are the perfect size for your ID, debit card, a bit of cash and some killer lip gloss.
-For longer trips or when you need kid-paraphernalia like diapers, coloring books, and bibs, Blue Q tote bags give you just enough room to carry it all without weighing you down.
+Try a small coin purse instead.
+They are the perfect size for your ID, debit card, a bit of cash and some killer lip gloss.
+For longer trips or when you need kid-paraphernalia like diapers, coloring books, and bibs, tote bags give you just enough room to carry it all without weighing you down.
 They’re great for keeping your purchases to a minimum when shopping, too.
 If it doesn’t fit in there, it’s not coming home with you.

 2. Keep a routine.